-Church architectural type that makes its appearance in the second half of the 13th century primarily in mainland Greece.
+Church architectural type that makes its appearance in the second half of the 13th c. primarily in mainland Greece.
 They are usually small, barrel-vaulted churches, single-nave or three-aisle.
 A barrel-vault is interrupted by a second transverse and highly placed barrel-vault.
 Thus, the shape of a cross is clearly formed in the roof, hence the name of this church type.
 The church has many variations.

 A vaulted space beneath the pavement of a church, often housing relics or tombs.